-The Terms of Reference of the Audit Committee are made available on the Company's website at www.woodlandor.com.my.
+The Terms of Reference of the Audit Committee are continuously reviewed and updated to ensure their relevance to the Company's operations as well as for compliance with relevant legislations, regulations and governance standards.
+They can be assessable at the Company's website at www.woodlandor.com.my.